awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/spot_fleet.md

 +++
-title = "Launching EC2 Spot Instances via Spot Fleet request" weight = 40
+title = "(Optional) - Launching an EC2 Spot Instance via Spot Fleet request" weight = 80
 +++

 Spot Fleet is an API ideal for workloads that have a start and and end (batch workloads), specially when the workload requires you to have control over which instances to terminate in your own code.
 You can benefit from integrations with other services such as Load Balancer.
 However, if you are thinking about using Load Balancers, Auto Scaling Groups are a better option.

+{{%notice warning%}}
+We strongly discourage using the RequestSpotFleet API because it is a legacy API with no planned investment.
+If you want to manage your instance lifecycle, launch EC2 Spot instance via Auto Scaling group API.
+If you don't want to manage your instance lifecycle, launch EC2 Spot instance via EC2 Fleet API.
+See [Spot best practices](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-best-practices.html#which-spot-request-method-to-use) for more details.
+{{% /notice %}}

 Spot Fleet does allow you to diversify across different AZs and networks.
 Unlike Auto Scaling Group, Spot Fleet, by default, does not take into consideration even re-balancing of instances across AZs (use Auto Scaling Groups instead if AZ-rebalance is key for your workload).
 Spot Fleet does support types `maintain` and `request`.
 Similar to Auto Scaling groups, the `maintain` type will preserve the number of instances, and provisioning new healthy instances when it detects that one of the existing instances has become un-healthy.